How to Get Rid of Cramps: Period Help

 Of course, at some point, age is your friend when it comes to monthly period cramps.
 Menopause is when the body undergoes changes that mark the end of the menstrual cycle.
 Though there are a lot of unpleasant things associated with menopause, the end of monthly bleeding and associated symptoms is a huge plus!

-Home remedies provide easy and effective ways to minimize monthly menstrual pain.
+Home remedies provide easy and effective ways to minimize monthly period pain.
 Some of our favorite home remedies include:

 - Hertime: One of our absolute favorite remedies is our all-natural, hormone-regulating supplement, Hertime.
-You can find relief from things like fluid retention, sugar cravings, pain and inflammation, and many other things throughout the whole month.
-Your body will also receive hormone support to better produce the hormones it already naturally releases.
-The best part is that you get all these benefits in a drink that tastes great.
+You can find relief from things like fluid retention, sugar cravings, pain and inflammation, and other symptoms.
+Your body will also receive hormone support to better balance the hormones it already naturally releases.

 - Herbs: Some herbs are known for their anti-inflammatory benefits and may reduce menstrual pain.
 They include chamomile tea, ginger, fenugreek, cinnamon, turmeric root, dill, and fennel.
-An easy and soothing way to consume these herbs is to drink them in tea.
+Drinking herbal tea is an easy and soothing way to introduce these herbs into your diet.

 - Massage with essential oils: Try this incredibly relaxing home remedy for cramps, and you’ll be hooked.
 Massaging the abdomen gently can improve blood flow to the area, which can help relax your cramping muscles.
 To maximize the benefits of your massage, use essential oils.
 Some oils are known to provide pain relief, including lavender, clove, marjoram, sage, rose, and cinnamon.
 Be sure only to use safe amounts (1-2 drops) of each oil and to dilute them with a carrier oil (such as coconut or jojoba oil) before applying them to your skin.

 - TENS machine: A TENS machine is an electrical machine that sends electrical impulses into the muscles.
-While this may sound painful, it’s not.
-If you purchase a simple TENS unit, you have control over how intense the electrical impulses are.
-Research shows that a TENS machine may reduce the pain signals that reach the brain, which is definitely a plus when you’re cramping hard.
+This may sound painful and counterintuitive to treat cramps with electrical shocks.
+However, the impulses are not painful at all.
+With a simple TENS unit, you have control over the intensity of the electrical impulses.
+Research shows that a TENS machine may reduce the pain signals that reach the brain.

 - CBD oil: Cannabidiol is a powerful anti-inflammatory found in marijuana.
 Contrary to popular belief, it won’t get you high because it’s the non-psychoactive part of the plant.
 There is still a lot of research that needs to be done, but anecdotal evidence suggests CBD oil can minimize period pain.